Kyiv denies Russia's claims of Ukrainian drone attack on Zaporizhzhia Nuclear Power Plant

 "Today we are one step closer to an incident that could highly likely affect even those living far beyond the borders of Russia and Ukraine, who still believe they are completely safe," Likhachev said.

-IAEA Director General Rafael Grossi also confirmed the agency was informed by the plant that a drone struck a turbine building at the site.
+IAEA Director General Rafael Grossi also confirmed the same day that the agency was informed by the plant that a drone struck a turbine building at the site.

 "Attacking nuclear sites is like playing with fire, DG (Director General) Grossi says.
 The IAEA’s team at the ZNPP (power plant) has requested access to examine the affected turbine building first-hand.
 This would be the first drone attack within the ZNPP’s site perimeter since April 2024," the IAEA said on US social media company X.

-"The IAEA will be updating this information as the IAEA team report on further details after obtaining the requested access to the incident site.”
+"The IAEA will be updating this information as the IAEA team reports on further details after obtaining the requested access to the incident site.”

+The IAEA said in a statement on Sunday that its team at the ZNPP observed damage to the exterior of a turbine building during a site walk-down in the morning, and that the team’s observations are "consistent with the impact of a drone."

+The IAEA has also requested access to the inside of the building for further examination, noting that it is located immediately next to reactor unit 6, the statement said, adding that the team confirmed radiation levels at the site remain normal.

 The situation around Zaporizhzhia, Europe’s largest nuclear power plant and one of the world’s 10 largest, remains tense as concerns persist over a possible nuclear disaster, with Moscow and Kyiv frequently accusing each other of attacks around the facility.